walt-port/prod-e/README.md

 Resources can be shut down after demonstration to avoid ongoing costs.

-## Known Issues and Resolutions
+## ⚠️ Known Issues and Resolutions

 During deployment, we encountered and resolved the following issues:

 1. **RDS DB Subnet Group Requirement**: AWS requires RDS instances to have subnet groups spanning at least two AZs, even for single-AZ database deployments.
 We resolved this by adding a second private subnet in us-west-2b.

-2. **ALB Multi-AZ Requirement**: Application Load Balancers require subnets in at least two AZs.
-We resolved this by adding a second public subnet in us-west-2b.

-3. **PostgreSQL Reserved Words**: 'admin' is a reserved word in PostgreSQL and cannot be used as a master username.
+2. **PostgreSQL Reserved Words**: 'admin' is a reserved word in PostgreSQL and cannot be used as a master username.
 We changed this to 'dbadmin'.